tanzislam/cryptopals/README.md

      packages: `automake`, `libtool`, and `gettext`.
 I also had to export the `LDFLAGS` and `CPPFLAGS` environment variables to what `brew` specified when installing `gettext`.
 After that I could run the standard steps.
-   - You will also need an English dictionary for Hunspell (specifically the `.dic` and `.aff` files.
+   - You will also need an English dictionary for Hunspell -- specifically the `.dic` and `.aff` files.
 Get one from [SCOWL](http://wordlist.aspell.net/).

  - [Crypto++](http://www.cryptopp.com/).
 I used the "master" branch at commit